Silver Birch Pruning: Ultimate Guide

 Over-Pruning

 Over-pruning is a common mistake that can weaken the tree and make it more susceptible to disease and pests.
-Pruning more than one-third of the tree’s crown in a single season can lead to stress and damage, so it’s important to avoid excessive pruning.
+Removing more than one-third of the tree’s crown in a single season can cause significant stress and damage, so always prune conservatively.

 Improper Cutting Technique